OsgiliathEnterprise/data-migrator/readme.md

-This tool aims to help the developer or business analyst to gather production data from a source datasource of any vendor, create the same structure in target database  (same technology or other vendor or version, thanks to orm) then to execute the data transfer with a data value transformation sequence in between: standard anonymization (i.e. replacing column values with random values), or custom scripted anonymization, e.g. executing tailor-made java custom business on top of spring data repositories or Tinkerpop's graph queries and even ai-driven.
+This tool aims to help the developer or business analyst to gather production data from a source datasource of any vendor, create the same structure in target database  (same technology or other vendor or version, thanks to orm) then to execute the data transfer with a data transformation sequence in between: standard anonymization (i.e. replacing column values with random values or limiting the amount or rows), or custom scripted anonymization, e.g. executing tailor-made java custom business on top of spring data repositories or [Tinkerpop's graph queries](https://tinkerpop.apache.org/docs/current/) and even ai-driven.

 ## Procedure

 1. Configure your machine prerequisites: java 21, docker and maven.
-2. Start a container of your using your source database technology (optional if you have access to the remote database)
-3. Import your production dump into your local database (optional if you have access to the remote database)
-4. Create a new anonymization project for your context from the maven data-migrator maven archetype (`mvn archetype:generate -DarchetypeGroupId=net.osgiliath.datamigrator.archetype -DarchetypeArtifactId=datamigrator-archetype -DarchetypeVersion=<current version of the archetype>`), ensure to choose a name without special characters (i.e. myanonymizationproject, without '-', '_', ...).
+1. Create a new anonymization project for your context from the maven data-migrator maven archetype (`mvn archetype:generate -DarchetypeGroupId=net.osgiliath.datamigrator.archetype -DarchetypeArtifactId=datamigrator-archetype -DarchetypeVersion=<current version of the archetype>`), ensure to choose a name without special characters (i.e. myanonymizationproject, without '-', '_', ...).
+1. Start a container of your using your source database technology (optional if you have access to the remote database).
+   You can tweak the `compose.yml` file at the root of the generated project.
+1. Import your production dump into your local database (optional if you have access to the remote database)
-5. Configure the project's `database.properties` with your databases information.
+1. Configure the project's `database.properties` with your databases information.
-6. Generate the java entities, java tables metamodel and repositories from the root of your generated project using the `./mvnw clean process-classes -Pentities-from-source-schema` command: doing so, new classes will appear on the `/target/generated-sources`directory.
+1. Generate the java entities, java tables metamodel and repositories from the root of your generated project using the `./mvnw clean process-classes -Pentities-from-source-schema` command: doing so, new classes will appear on the `/target/generated-sources`directory.
-7. Create your custom business logic (java code) on top of the spring-data-repositories and queries (optional if you use common modules that do ot need any customization).
+1. Create your custom business logic (java code) on top of the spring-data-repositories and queries (optional if you use common modules that do ot need any customization).
-8. Configure your anonymization sequence using the `src/main/resources/application.yml` property file with data-migrator sequence and sequencers.
+1. Configure your anonymization sequence using the `src/main/resources/application.yml` property file with data-migrator sequence and sequencers.
-9. Start your target database container (optional if you have access to the remote database).
+1. Start your target database container (optional if you have access to the remote database).
-10. Launch the sequencing: `./mvnw package && cd target && java -jar <yourjar>.jar`.
+1. Launch the sequencing: `./mvnw package && cd target && java -jar <yourjar>.jar`.

 ## Additional useful commands